 Aluminium alloys have been widely used in automotive and aeronautical industries owing to their relative lightness, specific strength, and corrosion resistance in various environment.
 The mechanical properties of the AA6XXX alloy can be increased with age hardening process by the formation of intermetallic particulates in the matrix structure.
 Unfortunately, these particulates have a negative influence on the corrosion resistance of AA6XXX alloy.
 Especially, the corrosion resistance of the AA6XXX alloys decreases drastically in alkaline media.
 Also, inhibitors can slow down the corrosion rate of aluminium alloys in alkaline media.
 In this study, corrosion behaviour of overaged AA6060 alloy in NaOH solution was investigated.
-Corrosion tate of AA6060 alloy in 0.01 and 0.1M NaOH solutions and also, Na_2SiO_3 was used as an inhibitor to slow down the corrosion rate of the samples, pH values of the solution and also, microstructure analysis.
+Corrosion tests were carried out in 0.01 and 0.1M NaOH solutions and also, Na2SiO3 was used as an inhibitor to slow down the corrosion rate of AA6060 alloy in NaOH solutions.
+Moreover, corrosion properties were determined by measuring weight loss of the samples, pH values of the solution and also, microstructure analysis..